spacebasie/spacebasie.github.io/_pages/about.md

 Whether I am working to:
 * Optimize satellite data to monitor emissions or forestation projects
 * Build software for cheap sensors to analyze soil health in an agricultural field
+* Develop safer autonomous vehicle sensor systems to reduce accidents on the road

 I am driven by ensuring that new-age tech can assist us towards a greener earth.